seonminahn/HMM-Stack/README.md

 All *δ<sup>18</sup>O* record files should be located under the data folder.
 Each record should include three columns: depth, age, and data value.
 When age estimates are unavailable, you can leave them as NaN.

+To run these applications, please download the Application folder and the HMM stack and locate them under the same folder.

 ### Probabilistic stack

 The MATLAB code 'construct_hmm_stack' constructs a probabilistic stack using cores listed in the summary file.
 To construct a probabilistic stack with your own benthic *δ<sup>18</sup>O* records, you should modify the 'recordSummary.txt' file, located under the data folder.
 Each line of this summary file includes three columns: the file name of the core, age estimates of the top and the bottom of the core.
 Then, you can run the MATLAB code 'construct_hmm_stack' with the summary file as follows.